Go back to Blogs

 Unless there are serious issues such as domestic violence or substance abuse that prevent one parent from sharing in the parental responsibilities

-, you will most likely still be joined together when it comes to the raising of your children, so here are a few tips to help you navigate this new relationship with your former spouse.
+, you will most likely still be joined together when it comes to the raising of your children, so here are a few tips to help you navigate this new relationship.

 Keep it About the Kids